 People, Not Tech

-Making hidden execution risk visible — before AI, transformation, and systems fail
+Making execution risk inspectable — before AI, transformation, and systems fail

 What Problem We Solve